yujitach/MenuMeters/README.md

 # MenuMeters
-My fork of MenuMeters for El Capitan, Sierra, High Sierra, Mojave and Catalina.
+My fork of MenuMeters for El Capitan, Sierra, High Sierra, Mojave, Catalina and Big Sur.

 # Usage:
 If you just want to use it, please go to http://member.ipmu.jp/yuji.tachikawa/MenuMetersElCapitan/ or https://github.com/yujitach/MenuMeters/releases and download the binary.
 The detailed installation instruction is given in the former.